 A 1999 study by the Spanish Center for Sindonology, investigated the relationship between the two cloths.
 Based on history, forensic pathology, blood chemistry (both the Shroud and the Sudarium have type AB blood stains), and the blood stain patterns being exactly similar and congruent on both cloths, they concluded that the two cloths covered the same head at two distinct, but close moments of time.

-Wrong Carbon Dating of the Shroud: In 1988, a small piece of cloth was cut from one of the corners of the Shroud and divided into postage stamp size pieces and given to 3 reputed International labs to do a Carbon Dating Test to determine the age of the Shroud.
+In 1988, a small piece of cloth was cut from one of the corners of the Shroud and divided into postage stamp size pieces and given to 3 reputed International labs to do a Carbon Dating Test to determine the age of the Shroud.
 The results from all 3 labs said that the cloth was dated between the years 1260 and 1390.
 Later on it was proved that the samples taken by the labs were not the same as the main body of the Shroud cloth.
-This was because during the centauries that the shroud was venerated and held by the corners, the corners of the Shroud became damaged and it was repaired in the middle ages using a process called invisible weaving or darning using dyed threads available then.
+This was because during the centuries that the shroud was venerated and held by the corners of the shroud, the corners became damaged and it was repaired in the middle ages using a process called invisible weaving or darning using dyed threads available then.

 Even though many modern scientists, photographers and painters have tried to make a similar image on cloth, no one has succeeded.
 If the holy Shroud were a fake, then a forger, sometime before the year 1578 (the year the holy shroud came to be kept with utmost care in Turin), produced a masterpiece that not a single modern man has been able to duplicate.

-Some non believers are accusing the great medieval artist and scientist, Leonardo Da Vinci, of having made the shroud.
-They even dared to call it the 'Da Vinci Shroud' and aired programmes on Discovery Channel.
+Some people claim that the great medieval artist and scientist, Leonardo Da Vinci, of having made the shroud.
+They even called it the 'Da Vinci Shroud' and aired programmes on Discovery Channel.
 They base their argument on the similarity of his paintings with the image on the holy Shroud.